dgrant/www-pommedapi/src/content/eligibility.en.md

 Students in the francophone program should be exposed regularly to French within the home.

+As well, the francophone classes have the following age restrictions, based on the student's age on December 31 of the school year in which he or she is registered:

+* Students in the three-day francophone program must be 3 years old on December 31.

+* Students who are are turning 4 on or before December 31 must register in the four-day francophone program.

-Students in the four-day francophone program must additionally be at least 4 years old by December 31 of the school year in which they are registered.
+* Students in the four-day francophone program must be at least 4 years old on December 31.